Carlos II, King of Spain

 King Carlos II of Spain had a severe type of mandibular prognathism (Habsburg jaw) which can be seen in this painting; Credit – Wikipedia

 King Carlos II reached legal age on November 6, 1675, his 14th birthday, and legally could take over the government.
 Carlos wanted to appoint his elder illegitimate half-brother Juan José of Austria (1629 – 1679), the only illegitimate son of King Felipe IV of Spain to be acknowledged by his father, as his chief minister.
 Juan José had been trained and served in military command and political administration.
 However, Carlos’ mother Queen Mariana persuaded her son to extend her regency.
 In 1677, King Carlos II’s illegitimate half-brother Juan José of Austria marched on Madrid and took power with the help of the Spanish nobility.
 Queen Mariana left the court and lived at the Alcázar of Toledo.
-However, Mariana remained an influential figure during her son’s reign, until her death in 1696.
+However, Mariana remained influential during her son’s reign, until she died in 1696.

 Carlos’ illegitimate half-brother, Don Juan José of Austria; Credit – Wikipedia